-- 2 Two credits of Health (HLT) or Physical Education (PED) are required of all students.
+- Social Science electives must be selected from the "Approved List of Transfer Courses."
+If the student is transferring to a four-year institution, the student should select the Social Science courses at VWCC that will satisfy the Social Science requirements at the four-year institution. - Two credits of Health (HLT) or Physical Education (PED) are required of all students.
 Consult Health courses in the Description of Courses for selection of an approved course.
-Veterans with an honorable discharge will be awarded HLT/PED credit based on military service. - 3 Students may be awarded credit for DRF 201 based on articulation agreements with several local high schools. - 4 Technical elective should be selected from EGR 126, EGR 206, MTH 157, PHY 202, or see advisor for additional options. - 5 Humanities/Fine Arts elective must be chosen from the "Approved List of Humanities Transfer Courses" on page 50. - 6 Students may substitute MTH 166 and MTH 175.
+Veterans with an honorable discharge will be awarded HLT/PED credit based on military service. - Technical elective should be selected from EGR 126, EGR 206, MTH 157, PHY 202, or see advisor for additional options. - Humanities/Fine Arts elective must be chosen from the "Approved List of Humanities Transfer Courses." - Students may substitute MTH 166 and MTH 175.
 See advisor for details.

 Fall Spring

 DRF 201 DRF 202

 EGR 216 DRF 226

 ENG 111 MEC 113

 MEC 119 MEC 131

 MTH 115 MTH 116

 SDV 101 Humanities/Fine Arts Elective

 Fall Spring

 Fall DRF 203 Spring DRF 238

-• •

 DRF 203 DRF 238

 DRF 203 ETR 113 DRF 238 HLT/PED

 DRF 203 ETR 113 HTL/PED DRF 238 HLT/PED SPD 100